Losant/validate-syntax-webpack-plugin/README.md

 broke the site in Internet Explorer.
 Upon investigation we discovered that the code in question was coming from one of the third-party packages we were using that was written in ES6 but was not transpiled before shipping.
-We wanted our build process to throw and error if any invalid code was found in the compiled bundle but we couldn't find a plugin to do this, so we created one.
+We wanted our build process to throw an error if any invalid code makes it into the compiled bundle but we couldn't find a plugin to do that, so we created one.

 ## Requirements